 Several studies have shown that there is significant association between reduced HRV and incident coronary artery disease (CAD), suggesting that the imbalance of sympathetic and parasympathetic activity is associated with increased risk of CAD.
 These findings provide support for the hypothesis that correlates reduced parasympathetic activity to newly diagnosed CAD in the general population.

-Recent clinical trial data indicates that the HRV analysis incorporated in the HeartTrends device is a highly sensitive, noninvasive tool that aids in the detection of myocardial ischemia in subjects without known prior CAD, thereby providing an important new diagnostic tool for this population [9-13].
+Recent clinical trial data indicates that the HRV analysis incorporated in the HeartTrends device is a highly sensitive, noninvasive tool that aids in the detection of myocardial ischemia in subjects without known prior CAD, thereby providing an important diagnostic tool and new independent cardiac risk factor for this population [9-14].

 Heart rate variability: Standards of measurement, physiological interpretation, and clinical use.
 Task Force of the European Society of Cardiology and the North American Society of Pacing and Electrophysiology.
 Circulation.
 1996; 93:1043-1065.

 Hayano J, Sakakibara Y, Yamada A. Accuracy of assessment of cardiac vagal tone by heart rate variability in normal subjects.
 Am J Cardiol.
 1991; 67:199-204.

 Bigger JT, et al. The ability of several short term measures of RR variability to predict mortality after myocardial infarction.
 Circulation.
 1993; 88:927-934.

 Tsuji H, Venditti FJ, et al. Reduced heart rate variability and mortality risk in an elderly cohort: the Framingham Heart Study.
 Circulation.
 1994; 90:878-883.

 Dekker JM, et al. Heart rate variability from short electrocardiographic recordings predicts mortality from all causes in middle-aged and elderly men: the Zutphen Study.
 Am J Epidemiol.
 1997; 145:899-908.